Page and Post

 HOME - Static Page - Home (This can also be the Blog page) - About - Contact - TOS/Privacy - Blog (Dedicated section for blog posts) - Category (Use as many categories as needed to organize articles) - Tags (Use tags to further organize articles, like a sub group)

-WordPress has started as a tool for creating a blogging website and it has evolved over the time that you can now use it for different types of projects.
-Knowing WordPress Page and Post difference and when to use it is important in having a good website structure.
-It also helps in page accessibility and SEO.
+WordPress has started as a tool for creating a blogging website and it has evolved over the time that you can now use it for many types of projects.
+Knowing the differences in a WordPress Page and Post, and when to use it is important in having a good website structure.
+It also helps in page accessibility, SEO and avoiding redirects when moving contents to a different location.